 It is not surprising that Mary Beth has won Franchise Rockstar when you see what she has accomplished not only in her life but at the OTA Houston Center.

 Chief Operating Officer, Gene Longobardi says, “Mary Beth embodies our brand, our culture, and our passionate purpose of democratizing financial freedom.
 We are dedicated to making the financial markets more inclusive by helping people learn how to trade and invest with more confidence, lower risk and better results.
-Mary Beth herself symbolizes success, from a loss-making novice, to a successful student, to a franchise owner now helping thousands of other people explore the same path.
+Mary Beth herself symbolizes success, from a loss-making novice, to a confident trader, to a franchise owner now helping thousands of other people explore the same path.
 We love having her as part of our family.”

 Follow the link below to read more about Mary Beth on the Franchise Business Review website: